Discriminative Ridge Machine: A Classifier for High-Dimensional Data or Imbalanced Data: Conclusion

 \section{Conclusion}

-In this paper, we introduce a type of discriminative regressions for supervised classification.
-This class of discriminative regression models can be regarded as an extension to several existing regression models in the literature such as ridge, lasso, and grouped lasso.
+In this paper, we introduce a type of discriminative ridge regressions for supervised classification.
+This class of discriminative ridge regression models can be regarded as an extension to several existing regression models in the literature such as ridge, lasso, and grouped lasso.
 This class of new models explicitly incorporates discriminative information between different classes and hence is more suitable for classification than those existing regression models.
 As a special case of the new models, we focus on a quadratic model of the DRM as our classifier.
 The DRM gives rise to a closed-form solution, which is computationally suitable for high-dimensional data with a small sample size.
 For large-scale data, this closed-form solution is time demanding and thus we establish three iterative algorithms that have reduced computational cost.
 In particular, these three algorithms with the linear kernel all have linear cost in sample size and theoretically proven guarantee to globally converge.
-Extensive experiments on standard, real-world data sets demonstrate that the DRM outperforms several state-of-the-art classification methods, especially on high-dimensional data or imbalanced data; furthermore, the three iterative algorithms with the linear kernel all have desirable linear cost, global convergence, and scalability while being significantly more accurate than the linear SVM.
+Extensive experiments on standard, real-world data sets demonstrate that the DRM outperforms several state-of-the-art classification methods, especially on high-dimensional data or imbalanced data; furthermore, the three iterative algorithms with the linear kernel all have desirable linear cost, global convergence, and scalability while being significantly more accurate than the linear SVM. {Ablation study confirms the significance of the key component in the proposed method.}